NadaKhattabb/BI-Plant-Disease-Analysis-and-Prediction/README.md

 - Google Colab free runtime limitations.
 - Risk of data leakage caused by duplicate images.
 - Need for clear visualization of model performance.
+- Need to provide a simple interface for testing the model outside the notebook.

 ---
 ## Future Work

 Future improvements may include:

-- Deploying the model as a web application.
-- Deploying the model as a mobile application.
+- Converting the system into a full mobile application.
-- Testing the model on real-world phone camera images.
+- Improving web app deployment and user experience.
+- Increasing dataset diversity.
 - Adding stronger near-duplicate image detection.
 - Improving the model using more advanced data augmentation.
 - Testing other pretrained models such as ResNet, MobileNet, and EfficientNetV2.
-- Adding an automatic disease recommendation system for farmers or agricultural users.
+- Adding treatment recommendation guidance for farmers or agricultural users.

 ---